usnistgov/FIPS201/_Appendix/glossary.md

 can be in terms of raw or compressed pixels or in terms of some _biometric characteristic_ (e.g., patterns).

 Biometric On-Card Comparison
-: A one-to-one comparison of fingerprint _biometric data records_ transmitted to the _PIV Card_ with a biometric reference previously stored on the _PIV Card_.
+: A one-to-one _comparison_ of fingerprint _biometric data records_ transmitted to the _PIV Card_ with a biometric reference
+previously stored on the _PIV Card_.

 Biometric Verification
-: Process of confirming a biometric claim through biometric comparison.
+: Process of confirming a biometric claim through biometric _comparison_.

 Biometric Verification Decision
-: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on comparison score(s) during a _biometric verification_ transaction [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
+: A determination of whether biometric probe(s) and biometric reference(s) have the same biometric source based on _comparison_ score(s) during a _biometric verification_
+transaction [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).

 Capture